LawanF/GenerativeCodeAgentsTask/README.md

 7. Input the desired destination.
 If no destination is given, the resulting code is stored in ``LLMIO/output/output.py``.

 ### Note!
 This was developed using the OpenAI API for Python, using Llama3 8b with a Perplexity API token.
+When adding your own API key and base url, anything should work, given that it is compatible with the OpenAI API.